zelivans/zelivans.github.io/_posts/2017-04-16-microsoft-edge-leaks-url.md

 + 27.3.2017 - Sent report and PoC to MSRC (Microsoft Security Response Center)
 + 27.3.2017 - MSRC opened a case for the issue
 + 7.4.2017 - MSRC have determined this is not a security issue
++ 13.4.2017 - Following some other emails I made sure it is OK by MSRC to publish this.

+The response:
 > Hello Ariel,
 >
 > We have determined that this does not met the bar for security servicing through a security bulletin as the only information disclosed is the URL, which should not contain sensitive data.
 The product team has opened a tracking item to address this in a future version update.